runodp/dagster-odp/docs/concepts/tasks_and_assets.md

 ## Best Practices

-When working with tasks and assets:
+When working with tasks and assets in ODP, follow these key practices:

-1. **Design Tasks for Reuse**: Tasks should be generic enough to be used in multiple contexts but specific enough to be useful.
-2. **Use Meaningful Asset Keys**: Choose descriptive asset keys that reflect the data's purpose and lineage.
-3. **Group Related Assets**: Use the `group_name` parameter to organize assets by their purpose or domain.
-4. **Return Useful Metadata**: Tasks should return metadata that downstream assets might need.
-5. **Validate Parameters**: Use Pydantic's validation features to catch configuration errors early.
+1. **Task Design**
+    - Design tasks to be reusable across different pipelines and asset types
+    - Validate parameter values using Pydantic data types.
+    - Use the `_context` attribute when required to access the Dagster `AssetExecutionContext`
+    - Use appropriate `compute_kind` and `storage_kind` tags to help with asset visualization
+    - Return standardized metadata keys across similar tasks (e.g., always use `destination_table_id` for table names)

+2. **Asset Configuration**
+    - Group related assets using `group_name` to organize assets in the Dagster UI
+    - Break up large workflow files into logical groups rather than having one large configuration

+3. **Resources**
+    - Only declare required resources that the task actually uses through `required_resources`
+    - Use ODP's resource parameter substitution (`{{resource.resource_kind.param}}`) in workflow files instead of hardcoding values
+    - Leverage ODP pre-built resources where possible for their enhanced capabilities (like DLT's automatic asset creation)

-This configuration-driven approach to asset creation is what makes ODP powerful - you can create complex data pipelines by composing and configuring tasks, without writing Python code for each asset.
+This configuration-driven approach lets you build complex pipelines by composing and configuring tasks, making the most of ODP's features for asset management and dependency handling.